Food Standards Australia New Zealand Logo

 Food safety culture

-Food safety culture in a food business is how everyone (owners, managers, employees) thinks and acts in their daily job to make sure the food they make or serve is safe.
-It's about having pride in producing safe food every time, recognising that a good quality product must be safe to eat.
-Food safety is your top priority.
+Food safety culture is about attitudes, behaviours and the priority given to food safety in an organisation.
+In a food business, it is how everyone (owners, managers, employees) thinks and acts in their daily job to make sure the food they make or serve is safe.

 To learn more, watch our introduction to food safety culture video for food businesses or food handlers.

-Read more information on characteristics of a strong culture in our poster (PDF 85 kb).
+Read more information on characteristics of a strong culture in our food safety culture poster (PDF 85kb)

 Why it's important